gridranger/morafinder/README.md

 double_anapest = [[anapest], [anapest]]
 ```

-In case some of the feet could be optionally replaced by another one.
+Multiple feet option could be also set.
 The following example shows how to mark, if the second anapest my be replaced by a dactyl.

 ```
 double_anapest = [[anapest], [anapest, dactyl]]